chillpert/rayex/README.md

 - [ ] Enable all warnings for Rayex and disable all warnings for third party
 - [ ] Test Rayex deploy with only headers and libs again
 - [ ] Remove any paths set at compile time
+- [ ] Remove big examples and put it in separate repo (combined with )

 ### Planned Features